 - 1 tbsp dandelion root chunks, roasted

-- 1 cup homemade plant milk
+- 1 cup organic milk

-- 1 tsp raw honey or maple syrup
+- 1 tsp raw honey

-To make:
+To Make:

 Have you made a dandelion tea or latte before?
 How was it?
 Share in the comments below.